 Access is denied when no roles where assigned.
 Configure your roles accordingly to prevent any issues.

 Let’s get back to our terminal with Azure CLI.
 The plugin installs itself on the virtual machine while it’s deploying.
 Make sure you change the resource group and name of the virtual machine to your own situation.

 There is no additional configuration needed on our Azure VM.
 At this moment we are ready to verify if we can successfully authenticate on Linux with Azure Active Directory credentials.

 It is time to verify the VM extension by exiting our current session and to start a new one.

 You will now see a message from Microsoft prompting you to visit the URL login.
 Enter the code.
 After that, select your account.
 However, when you are not logged in, you are asked to authenticate with your Azure AD account first.

 When signed in and authenticated press enter in the terminal to login to the VM.
 According to the RBAC role the user is assigned to, the user is logs in as a standard or administrator (root) account.

 Using the AADLoginForLinux extension for Linux virtual machines might be something to think about for your organisation.
-In traditional environments it is very common that SSH keys are manually added and removed to servers by administrators.
-Often old SSH keys are left behind from users who left the company months ago.
+For the most part, organisations are still manually managing SSH keys on Linux servers.
+This leads often to old SSH keys who are left behind from users who left the company months ago.

 With AADLoginForLinux you can guarantee that every account that tries to login is validated by Azure AD decreasing security risks and less administration for administrators.